augustodarruda/augustodarruda/README.md

 ### Hi there 👋

+I'm Augusto D'Arruda, I´m at my last semester in Statistics @ UNICAMP and currently working as a freelancer data analyst.

 <!--
 **augustodarruda/augustodarruda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.